amitshree/magento2-customer-mobile-number/README.md

-This module will create a customer attribute mobile_no for customers.
+This module will create a customer attribute mobile_no for customers.<br>
-It will be bisible on customer registration page and in customer's account edit section.
+It will be visible on customer registration page and in customer's account edit section.